 S/Sgt.
 William J. Everard was a Radio Gunner with the U.S. Army Air Force, 12th Air Force, 57th Bombardment Wing, 310th Bombardment Group, 428th Bombardment Squadron, aboard B-25 Mitchell Medium Bomber Aircraft, stationed in the Mediterranean Theater of Operations, during WW II.S/Sgt.
 William J. Everard was shot down TWICE, survived the 1st time, but was killed in the 2nd time.Below is the 1st one:

-It is our goal to bring their entire chronological history to the free web, in order to Honor the Men who served and especially, the Many who Sacrificed their Lives,
+It is our goal to bring their entire chronological history to the free web, in order to Honor the Men who served and especially, the Many who Sacrificed their Lives, for Our Freedom.

 The 321st BG History is completed.We are now working on the 310th BG History.